Contact

-Within the longitudinal Muslim Diversity Study, my team and I focus on examining social attitudes and values of Muslims in New Zealand.
-Additionally, I investigate flourishing, meaning-making, religiosity, diversity, and overall well-being in religious groups.
-In this capacity, I lead a team of 24 research assistants and numerous collaborators, fostering a collaborative and enriching research environment.
+In the multi-city longitudinal Muslim Diversity Study, my team and I concentrate on investigating the effects of religion on social attitudes, values, resilience, flourishing, meaning-making, overall well-being, and experiences of Muslims in New Zealand.
+In this capacity, I lead a team of 28 research assistants and numerous collaborators, fostering a collaborative and enriching research environment.

-During PhD, I have received training in cognitive psychology and neuroscience, with a primary emphasis on memory suppression and utilising brainwave data (EEG) to examine possession of criminal knowledge.
-Additionally, my research encompasses contemplative neuroscience, where I aim to analyse neural signals during contemplative practices.
+During PhD, I received training in cognitive psychology and neuroscience, with a primary emphasis on memory suppression and utilising brainwave (EEG/ERP) data to examine possession of criminal knowledge.
+Additionally, my research encompasses contemplative neuroscience, where I aim to explore neural correlates of contemplative practices.

 I use experimental (behavioural as well as neuroscientific) and observational research methods.